-Celia shared the aforementioned "MAC member representation" survey would help MLTC assess applicants and recruit for the correct members that will allow the MAC to be in compliance with the membership requirements laid out in the Access Rule from Centers for Medicare and Medicaid Services (CMS).
+- Celia shared the aforementioned "MAC member representation" survey would help MLTC assess applicants and recruit for the correct members that will allow the MAC to be in compliance with the membership requirements laid out in the Access Rule from Centers for Medicare and Medicaid Services (CMS). - Applications for the MAC are available on the MAC webpage.
+You can email a completed application or additional questions to DHHS.MACandBAC@nebraska.gov.